nobita-isc/vote/readme.md

-# vote
-Simple voting app in laravel
+# Simple voting app in laravel